Wild Animals as Emotional Support Animals

 When we think of petting animals, only a few names come into our minds, but actually, nature has blessed us with ‘n’ numbers of species of animals that could be tamed, what matters is your emotional comfort.
-But some animals that people generally don’t imagine about petting are like snakes, kangaroos, tarantulas, alphas, peacocks, ducks, squirrels, etc.
+But some animals that people generally don’t imagine about petting are snakes, kangaroos, tarantulas, alphas, peacocks, ducks, squirrels, etc.

 Thankfully there are no restrictions on the choices of the ESAs.
 These animals are allowed for accommodation & for traveling on the plain with their owners as the Fast ESA letter enables you to enjoy the benefits of an ESA letter.

 As mentioned earlier, there are no such specifications mentioned about the category of the animals that could be registered as an Emotional Support Animal, until it gives you the relaxation and makes you strong against fighting the mental issues.

 The guidelines that are imposed on the animals and their owners by the Govt. are: